arvaer/byron/README.md

-# Byron: Log-Structured Merge Tree Database
+# byron: Log-Structured Merge Tree Database

-Byron is a high-performance key-value database implementation built on the Log-Structured Merge Tree (LSM) architecture, written in Rust.
+byron is a high-performance key-value database implementation built on the Log-Structured Merge Tree (LSM) architecture, written in Rust.
 It provides efficient storage and retrieval mechanisms for key-value pairs with support for standard operations like put, get, range queries, and delete.

 ## Features